Diabetic nephropathy: Diagnosis

 Urinary albumin excretion can also be measured by urinary albumin/creatinine ratio in a spot urine sample, which is as accurate but more convenient than a 24-hour urine collection.

 It is recommended that individuals with diabetes have their albumin levels checked annually, beginning immediately after a diagnosis of type 2 diabetes and five years after a diagnosis of type 1 diabetes.
 Medical imaging of the kidneys, generally by ultrasonography, is recommended as part of a differential diagnosis if there is suspicion of urinary tract obstruction, urinary tract infection, kidney stones or polycystic kidney disease.
-Conformation kidney biopsy should only be performed if non-diabetic kidney disease is suspected.
+Confirmation kidney biopsy should only be performed if non-diabetic kidney disease is suspected.

 Urine analysis in patients with diabetic kidney disease is often bland.
-In cases of severely increased microalbuminuria, hematuria might be present. fat bodies might be present in patients who develop nephrotic-range proteinuria.
+In cases of severely increased microalbuminuria, hematuria might be present.
+Fat bodies might be present in patients who develop nephrotic-range proteinuria.